abdallatheanalyst-collab/dubai-traffic-intelligence/README.md

 Opening the raw CSV produced mojibake (`ØµØ¯Ù...`) because of a UTF-8 / Windows CSV mismatch.
 Saving as Excel preserves the encoding before it reaches SQL Server, so the encoding fix happens once at the source rather than inside every query downstream.

 ### 3. Nullable coordinate columns
 Real-world data has gaps.
-Forcing NOT NULL on `acci_x` / `acci_y` would have failed the import and forced row-loss decisions before any analysis.
+Forcing NOT NULL on `acci_x` / `acci_y` would have failed the import and forced row loss decisions before any analysis.
 Nullable columns + later quality-aware filtering is the cleaner pattern.

 ### 4. Layered ETL (raw → clean → analytical)
 Mirrors the medallion architecture used in enterprise data lakes.
-The raw layer is **immutable** — if a downstream decision turns out to be wrong, I can rebuild without re-ingesting the source.
+The raw layer is **immutable** if a downstream decision turns out to be wrong, I can rebuild without re-ingesting the source.

 ### 5. Rank-based deduplication, not blunt DISTINCT
-Investigation showed duplicates weren't always identical — same `acci_id`, but one row with valid coordinates, another with NULLs.
+Investigation showed duplicates weren't always identical, same `acci_id`, but one row with valid coordinates, another with NULLs.
 A simple DISTINCT would have lost information.
 Instead:

 ```sql
 ROW_NUMBER() OVER (